 This post may contain affiliate links.
 Please read our disclosure policy.

-thee wire lid carafe bottles of orange second ferment kombucha with oranges and cherries in the bottom.
+thee open wire lid carafe bottles with funnel ready for jar of first ferment kombucha

 • It’s so easy!